The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$2,290||$1,152|

-Insurance companies rely on a driver's age to outline potential risk, assigning rates accordingly.
-An insurance policy is typically most expensive for beginning and young drivers — because of their inexperience — and more affordable for middle-aged drivers.
-Since each insurance company evaluates age tiers differently, it's wise to compare rates and find a suitable policy.
+Insurance companies rely on a driver's age to outline risk potential, pricing policies accordingly.
+An auto insurance policy is typically expensive for teen drivers — due to their increased odds of being involved in an accident — and more affordable for middle-aged drivers.
+Because every auto insurance company evaluates age tiers uniquely, it's wise to compare rates and find a great fit.

 As a general rule, teen drivers should choose Amica over Allstate: the former's average annual rates are $1,076 less than the latter's..